 The poem presents itself in one single stanza but is effectively a sonnet as it contains fourteen lines.
 It seems to be a classic Shakespearean sonnet with the rhyming pattern ABABCDCDEFEFGG.
 It also ties into this tradition by being written in iambic pentameter.
 The poem, as is commonly the case with sonnets, is a love poem of sorts.

 Thought of by you all day, I think of you.

 Duffy uses a beautiful description here referring to the clouds as a prayer of rain.
-This is a nice nod to the poems religious title and actually in itself is quite a clever collective noun for clouds.
-The end of the line is enjambment and this helps the poems pace, although it is an enjambment line it does not dismiss the rhyming pattern.
+This is a nice nod to the poem’s religious title and actually in itself is quite a clever collective noun for clouds.
+The end of the line is enjambment and this helps the pace of the poem, although it is an enjambment line it does not dismiss the rhyming pattern.

 Here it is perhaps revealed why the narrator is feeling negative.
-I don’t think this line is the narrator addressing the “heavens” but they are once again addressing the poems subject.
+I don’t think this line is the narrator addressing the “heavens” but they are once again addressing the poem’s subject.
 They want to know why they have drifted.
 What is interesting is that the narrator clearly feels partially responsible.
-They don’t say “why have you drifted” they say “why have we drifted” this subtly points to a shared responsibility.
+They don’t say “why have you drifted,” they say “why have we drifted” this subtly points to shared responsibility.

 Once again this line helps to cement the previously introduced notion of a really monotonous life.
 The narrator seems to be crying out for excitement.
 What is interesting is in the second part of this line the narrator almost “breaks the fourth war” by addressing the fact that this is a poem.
 Or at least there is a suggestion of this.